neeels/qt5-udp-trial/README.md

 Usually, you would just run 'make' in one of the subdirs.
 But at first, there are only qmake \*.pro files available.
-To get a first Makefile, go to a subdir and run
+To generate Makefiles in all subdirs, simply run

-    qmake -o Makefile *.pro
+    qmake

-As soon as the first Makefile exists, simply running
+in the root folder.
+As soon as the first Makefiles exist, simply running

     make

-is sufficient to update and rebuild all targets, including the Makefile itself.
+is sufficient to update and rebuild all targets, including the Makefiles themselves.
-For example:

-    cd hello_world
-    qmake -o Makefile *.pro
-    make
-    ./hello_world

 Dependencies:

+- make
+- g++
 - qmake
 - Qt5
-- g++

-On debian, I did
+On debian testing (2015-03-04), this was sufficient:

-    apt-get install qt5-default qt5-qmake g++
+    apt-get install make g++ qt5-default

-(Some dependencies may still be missing in this list, but it seems to me that this is the minimal requirement.)